2019–20 Grambling State Tigers men's basketball team

 The 2019–20 Grambling State Tigers men's basketball team represented Grambling State University in the 2019–20 NCAA Division I men's basketball season.
-The Tigers, led by third-year head coach Donte Jackson, played their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference.
-They finished the season 17–15, 11–7 in SWAC play to finish in a three-way tie for fourth place.
+The Tigers, led by third-year head coach Donte Jackson, played their home games at the Fredrick C. Hobdy Assembly Center in Grambling, Louisiana as members of the Southwestern Athletic Conference (SWAC).
+They finished the season 17–15, 11–7 in SWAC play, to finish in a three-way tie for fourth place.
 They lost in the quarterfinals of the SWAC tournament to Texas Southern.

 Previous season

-The Tigers finished the 2018–19 season 17–17 overall, 10–8 in SWAC play, to finish in three-way tie for 3rd place.
+The Tigers finished the 2018–19 season 17–17 overall, 10–8 in SWAC play, to finish in three-way tie for third place.
 In the SWAC tournament, they defeated Arkansas–Pine Bluff in the quarterfinals, before losing to Prairie View A&M in the semifinals.
 They were invited to the CIT, where they lost to Texas–Rio Grande Valley in the first round.